eblomst/functionalprogramming/exam/examQuestions.md

 * What are some of the differences between OOP and FP?

+OOP: Klasser, objekter
+FP:

 * Why do we need the Elm runtime?
+That controls the application.
 Elm Runtime  -> Update -> View  -> Elm Runtime.
 Msg: is the input we get from the client.
 Update: receives the Msg and from the Msg updates and goes to the view.
 View (HTML): The view consists of HTML and is what we send on the page.

 * What are some of the benefits of using Elm?

+Type inference means that we don’t need to declare all the types ourselves, we can let the compiler infer many of the types for us.
+For example by writing one = 1, the compiler knows that one is an integer.

+immutable data

 There are no runtime errors.